atinsharma24/article_scraper/frontend/README.md

 This is the frontend application for BeyondChats article viewer, built with React 19, TypeScript, and Vite.

+For end-to-end setup (including backend + pipeline), see the repo root README:
+- ../README.md

 ## TypeScript Migration

 The frontend has been fully migrated to TypeScript, providing: